openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Request {#credential-authz-request}

-An Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).
+An Authorization Request is an OAuth 2.0 Authorization Request as defined in Section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).

 There are two possible ways to request issuance of a specific Credential type in an Authorization Request.
 One way is to use of the `authorization_details` request parameter as defined in [@!RFC9396] with one or more authorization details objects of type `openid_credential`, per (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).